Learn About IVF: Page Contents

-A very basic explanation of IVF, which is an Assisted Reproduction Technology (ART) procedure is:
+A very basic explanation of in vitro fertilization (IVF), which is an Assisted Reproduction Technology (ART) procedure is:

 - Extracting a woman’s eggs